nathanielgreen/CV/README.md

 - Created a Smart Contract for use in our product using the [Truffle Suite](https://www.truffleframework.com/) (Truffle, Ganache, Drizzle).
-- Worked on writing performant and accessible front-end applications for use in enterprise environments, with multi-browser and browser version support, tested with Browser Stack.
+- Worked on writing performant and accessible front-end applications in Angular 5/6 for use in enterprise environments, with multi-browser and browser version support, tested with Browser Stack.
 - Created responsive and interactive UI designs used by the product in design tool [Figma](https://www.figma.com).